Man City, Liverpool set for judgement day in title race

-City face Aston Villa at the Etihad Stadium knowing a victory would clinch their fourth English title in five seasons.
+City face Aston Villa at the Etihad Stadium knowing a victory is enough to seal the title.

 But if City drop points, Liverpool will be crowned champions for a English record-equalling 20th time if they beat Wolves at Anfield.